cspwcspw/ESP32_CamToLCD/README.md

 We said earlier that we expect 6000 scanlines per second.
 So we need to handle the scanline in less than 166 microseconds.
-We put timing measurements around the call to this method, ane measured just under 100 microseconds to send out 640 bytes (each pixel is two bytes).
+We put timing measurements around the call to this method, and measured just under 100 microseconds to send out 640 bytes (each pixel is two bytes).

 6000 x 100 microsec is about 600ms.
 So this hotspot method accounts for